We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Oral medication: In some circumstances, a doctor may prescribe antibiotics to treat pimples.
 These work by targeting the bacteria that may cause pimples.

-- Pimple extraction: During pimple extraction, a doctor or dermatologist uses sterile tools to remove the pimple.
+- Pimple extraction: A doctor or dermatologist uses sterile tools to remove the pimple during pimple extraction.
 This procedure is expensive and time-consuming, so it is typically a last resort when other treatments have proven ineffective.